JohnHios/final_project/deloitte_investment_project/outputs/deloitte_investiment_project_pda.md

 Spain             |  ESP               | 46.66                | 1.90                             | 6.68

-The UK is lagging behind France and Germany in productivity of key economic activities
+A closer observation of the French, German and UK economies shows that the UK productivity in key economic activities is shortfalling relative to France and Germany (refer to Figure 8).
+The aggregated productivity values for 2014-2016 show that the UK shortfall is more evident in the information and communication sector (NACE Industry Code J) and in the professional, scientific and technical activities (NACE Industry Code M-N).

 <div class="figure" style="text-align: center">
 <img src="images/output_per_hour_by_industry_2014-2016.png" alt="Figure 8: Comparison of French, German and UK productivity by NACE industry" width="80%" />